runtimeverification/k/k-distribution/tutorial/1_k/2_imp/lesson_2/README.md

 and where it ends.

-While not enforced by the tool, we typically like to put the entire configuration in a top-level cell, called T.  So let's define it:
+While not enforced by the tool, we typically like to put the entire configuration in a top-level cell, called `T`.
+So let's define it:

     configuration <T>...</T>

 Cells can have other cells inside.
-In our case of IMP, we need a cell to hold the remaining program, which we typically call k, and a cell to hold the program state.
+In our case of IMP, we need a cell to hold the remaining program, cell which we typically call `k`, and a cell to hold the program state.
 Let us add them:

     configuration <T> <k>...</k> <state>...</state> </T>